TheEconomist/graphic-detail-data/data/2018-10-27_chinese-century/README.md

 Graphic detail: The Chinese Century
 ================

-This is walk-through of the script required to reproduce the data and charts behind "The Chinese Century" published by The Economist, October 25th 2018
+This is a walk-through of the script required to reproduce the data and charts behind "The Chinese Century" published by The Economist, October 25th 2018

 ``` r
 #Set-up for srcipt